Papadopoulos Says Trump Campaign Was 'Fully Aware' Of His Attempts To Set Up A Meeting Between Trump And Putin

-Former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign, George Papadopoulos, said Sunday that Trump campaign was “fully aware” of his efforts to set up a meeting between then-candidate Donald Trump, and Russian president Vladimir Putin, the Daily Beast reports.
+Former member of the foreign policy advisory panel to Donald Trump’s 2016 presidential campaign, George Papadopoulos, said on Sunday that Trump campaign was “fully aware” of his efforts to set up a meeting between then-candidate Donald Trump, and Russian president Vladimir Putin, the Daily Beast reports.

 “I actively sought to leverage my contacts with the professor to host this meeting.
 The campaign was fully aware of what I was doing, including Corey Lewandowski and Sam Clovis.”